 Further details, including the functions and types of Council meetings, are available in Part 2 Article 4 of the Constitution.

-Members of the public are invited to submit questions to the Council, Committee Chairmen, the Leader and/or members of the Cabinet at meetings of full Council, subject to guidelines.
+Members of the public are invited to submit questions (subject to guidelines) to the Council, Committee Chairmen, the Leader and/or members of the Cabinet at meetings of full Council.

-Members of the public may submit representations at meetings of the Full Council on any business specified in the agenda for the meeting, no later than 15 minutes before the start of the meeting, subject to guidelines.
+Members of the public may submit representations (subject to guidelines) at physical meetings of the Full Council on any business specified in the agenda for the meeting, no later than 15 minutes before the start of the meeting.

 South Cambridgeshire Hall